Respond vs. React

 Passion

-No, that that passion.
+No, not that passion.
 Passion for your own life!

 Do you love about your life?
 Your work?
 Maybe.
 Your family?
 Probably.
 Your hobbies?
 Much more likely!